 Introduction to the Edwards Aquifer

 The Edwards Aquifer is an underground layer of porous, honeycombed, water-bearing rock that is between 300-700 feet thick.
 It includes the Edwards and some associated limestones.
 The San Antonio segment of the Aquifer extends in a 160 mile arch-shaped curve from Brackettville in the west to near Kyle in the northeast, and is between five and 40 miles wide at the surface.
-At these two locations, groundwater divides separate the San Antonio segment of the Aquifer from other Edwards limestones, so their waters do not mix.
+At these two locations, groundwater divides separate the San Antonio segment of the Aquifer from other Edwards limestone units, so their waters do not readily mix during wet and normal hydrologic conditions.
 The Barton Springs segment extends from Kyle to south Austin (see map above).
 The San Antonio segment is where most of the major natural springs occur, where much of the use by humans takes place, and where the issues are most hotly-debated.
-A few major Edwards water features like Barton Springs and San Felipe Springs occur on the other side of the groundwater divides, to the north and west of San Antonio portion.
+A few major Edwards water features like Barton Springs and San Felipe Springs occur on the other sides of the groundwater divides, to the north and west of San Antonio portion.
+We are learning more all the time about the extent of the San Antonio segment and the connectivities between segments and other aquifers.
+There is new evidence that the portion of the Edwards in Kinney county is actually a separate pool, and also new research suggests the Barton Springs may not be so separate after all.
+In addition, new studies have shed light on the connections between the Edwards and the Trinity Aquifer, which is the major source of water for the Hill Country.

 The image below shows a typical cross-sectional view of the Aquifer: